Super Mario Galaxy: Sales

 Super Mario Galaxy has been a commercial success, selling 350,000 units in Japan within its first few weeks of sale.
 In the United States, the game sold 500,000 units within its first week of release, earning it the highest first-week sales for a Mario game in the country at the time.
-The NPD Group reported that 1.4 million copies of the game were sold in the US in December 2007, making it the highest-selling game of the month, and that the game had become the fifth bestselling game of 2007 with 2.52 million units having been sold since its release.
+The NPD Group reported that 1.4 million copies of the game were sold in the US in December 2007, making it the highest-selling game of the month, and that the game had become the fifth best-selling game of 2007 with 2.52 million units having been sold since its release.
 After 13 months, it had sold 7.66 million copies worldwide.
 By January 2010, the game had sold 4.1 million units in the US, and by February it had become one of nine Wii titles to surpass 5 million unit sales in the country.
-By the end of March 2020, Nintendo had sold 12.80 million copies of the game worldwide, making it the third bestselling non-bundled Wii game and the ninth bestselling Nintendo-published game for the Wii.
+By the end of March 2020, Nintendo had sold 12.80 million copies of the game worldwide, making it the third best-selling non-bundled Wii game and the ninth best-selling Nintendo-published game for the Wii.

 Awards

 Super Mario Galaxy received Game of the Year 2007 awards from IGN, GameSpot, Nintendo Power, Kotaku, and Yahoo!
 Games.
 The game was also perceived as the highest ranking title in 2007 according to the review aggregator GameRankings.
-In February 2008, Super Mario Galaxy received the "Adventure Game of the Year" award from the Academy of Interactive Arts & Sciences at the 11th Annual Interactive Achievement Awards (now known as the D.I.C.E.
-Awards); it was also nominated for "Overall Game of the Year", "Console Game of the Year", "Outstanding Achievement in Game Design", "Outstanding Achievement in Gameplay Engineering" and "Outstanding Innovation in Gaming".
+In February 2008, Super Mario Galaxy received the "Adventure Game of the Year" award during the AIAS 11th Annual Interactive Achievement Awards; it also received nominations for "Overall Game of the Year", "Console Game of the Year", "Outstanding Achievement in Game Design", "Outstanding Achievement in Gameplay Engineering" and "Outstanding Innovation in Gaming".
 Super Mario Galaxy placed third in the Official Nintendo Magazine's "100 greatest Nintendo games of all time" list.
 In 2009, the game won the "Game of the Year" BAFTA at the 5th British Academy Games Awards, surpassing Call of Duty 4: Modern Warfare and becoming the first Nintendo game to win this award, whilst in the same year, Super Mario Galaxy was named the number one Wii game by IGN.
 It was also named by Eurogamer and IGN as the "Game of the Generation".
 In 2015, the game placed 11th on USgamer's "15 Best Games Since 2000" list.
 Guinness World Records ranked Super Mario Galaxy 29th in their list of top 50 console games of all time based on initial impact and lasting legacy.
 In their final issue, the Official Nintendo Magazine ranked Super Mario Galaxy as the greatest Nintendo game of all time.
 The soundtrack also won the "Best Design in Audio" award from Edge.